lanl/singularity-eos/doc/sphinx/src/using-eos.rst

 ``singularity-eos`` is compiled.
 If the ``Kokkos`` backend is used, any parallel dispatch supported by ``Kokkos`` is supported.

+A more generic version of the vector calls exists in the ``Evaluate`` method, which allows the user to specify arbitrary parallel dispatch models by writing their own loops.
+See the relevant section below.

 .. _variant section:

 Variants